brycedrennan/imaginAIry/README.md

  - Image Generation Features
    - ✅ add k-diffusion sampling methods
    - why is k-diffusion so slow compared to plms?
 2 it/s vs 8 it/s
+   - negative prompting
+     - some syntax to allow it in a text string
    - upscaling
      - ✅ realesrgan
      - ldm